Overview

 The Implementing Regulations defines an Electronic Signature as “Electronic data entered, added or logically associated with an electronic transaction, used for identifying the signatory, verifying his approval of the electronic transaction and detecting any change made to the transaction after signature thereof.”

-Under Article 10 of the Implementing Regulations, an Electronic Signature will only be binding if:
+Under Article 10.1 of the Implementing Regulations, an Electronic Signature will only be binding if the following controls and conditions are adhered to:

-Under the Electronic Transactions Law, the requirement for an authorized and valid digital certificate requires that the digital certificate be issued by a Certification Service Provider authorized by the Communication, Space and Technology Commission (formerly the Communications and Information Technology Commission) or with a Digital Certificate approved by the Centre.
+Under the Electronic Transactions Law, the requirement for an authorized and valid digital certificate requires that the digital certificate be issued by a Certification Service Provider authorized by the Authority or with a Digital Certificate approved by the Centre.

 Legal effect and admissibility.